 Retail businesses will know the importance of retail audits.
 Therefore, it must be conducted optimally.
 A series of steps to conduct a reliable retail audit becomes compulsory to understand.

-Retail audit is an evaluation study done by brand owners towards several retail outlets in order to collect data and learn about the brand’s health.
+A retail audit is an evaluation study done by brand owners towards several retail outlets in order to collect data and learn about the brand’s health.
 The auditor can be the brand’s internal team or a third-party agency that is given the authority to do so.

 Retail audit results are crucial.
 Both the brand and supplier will gain beneficial insight from them.
 The brand will understand actual market conditions more accurately.
-Meanwhile, suppliers will know if retailers have complied to the cooperation agreement; covering product placement, pricing, and running promotions.
+Meanwhile, suppliers will know if retailers have complied with the cooperation agreement; covering product placement, pricing, and running promotions.

 Considering how vital retail audits are, it is of high importance to conduct them correctly.
 Below are steps to ensure a robust retail audit.

 Firstly, define the retail audit’s objectives in detail.
 Do brand owners want to know how fast products’ movements from the store to consumers are?
 Or is it consumers’ reaction towards a particular product that wants to be investigated?

 Whatever it may be, the retail audit’s agenda needs to be determined from the outset.
 It is best practice to record the objectives in writing, using quantifiable indicators such as numeric measures.
 This will enable retail audits to become more focused.